ScottLogic/blog/_posts/2026-02-14-noJS-3-flappy-bird.md

   /* Duplicate */
 }

-/* Ensure that the jump-holders (divs contains labels) swap in and out on every click */ div:has(input[id$="fall1"]:checked) ~ * #jump-label-holder-2,
+/* Ensure that the jump-holders (divs containing labels) swap in and out on every click */ div:has(input[id$="fall1"]:checked) ~ * #jump-label-holder-2,
 #jump-label-holder-1
 {